 UA Hope-Texarkana Behavioral Intervention Team (BIT) and Referral Procedure

 Anyone who has concern for the well-being or safety of a student or employee of the College community, or who has reason to believe that a student or employee may pose a direct threat to themselves or the College community, may refer a student or employee to the BIT for an individualized assessment.
 This includes staff, faculty, students and visitors.
 Although it is recommended that reporters identify themselves in the report, it may be submitted anonymously.
-An individual seeking to submit a concern about another is encouraged to discuss their concerns with the Campus Police or Vice Chancellor for Student Services (VCSS) prior to submitting the report; however, it is not required.
-Incident Report forms are available at www.uacch.edu, UA Hope-Texarkana Intranet and the Office of the Vice Chancellor of Student Services.
-Forms may be submitted electronically via email to firstname.lastname@example.org or they may be hand delivered to any BIT team member.
+An individual seeking to submit a concern about another is encouraged to discuss their concerns with the Campus Security or Vice Chancellor for Student Services (VCSS) prior to submitting the report; however, it is not required.
+Forms may be submitted electronically by completing the form at the link below.